-on the Other Forester and the U.S. Bridges of primary benefit to the applicant, as determined to constructed at the full expense of the applicant without reir by the City Engineer, shall be constructed at the foil expense of the applicant without fell nborsement northine city.
+Bridges of primary benefit to the applicant, as determined by the City Engineer, shall be constructed at the full expense of the applicant without reimbursement from the City.

 CONSERVATION SUBDIVISION

 6.1 Purposes of Conservation Subdivision

 To promote efficient uses of the land to protect and preserve environmentally sensitive areas and Semmes's potable water supply source.